PhilippTheServer/online_api-fork/README.md

 - **Uvicorn** for running the API
 - **Neo4j** as the graph database
 - A background task periodically updates a local cache of the graph data.
+- A health check on startup ensures connectivity to Neo4j before the API starts.

 ## File Structure